Which style is right for you?

 It’s a fan favourite

-If you’ve got great chemistry with your co-host(s) these are the shows that build fans really quickly because people want to be part of the club.
+If you’ve got great chemistry with your co-host(s) these shows often build a fan base quickly because people want to be part of the club.

-Often listeners will describe these shows as like “catching up with old mates” which is exactly what you want them to say.
+Often listeners will describe these shows as feeling like they’re “catching up with old mates” which is exactly what you want them to say.

 It’s fun